isomerpages/mddi-corp/_what-we-do/Public Comms and Engagement/Translation.md

 <img alt="National Translation Committee Image" src="https://www.mci.gov.sg/images/TD/updated%20ifg%202_ntc%20and%20rp%20ifg_mci%20website%20revamp%202023.png">

 <ul>
-<li>The committee is chaired by Mr Tan Kiat How, Senior Minister of State for Ministry of National Development, and Ministry of Communications and Information.</li>
+<li>The committee is chaired by Mr Tan Kiat How, Senior Minister of State for Ministry of National Development, and Ministry of Digital Development and Information.</li>
-<li>Members of the public are invited to email <a href="mailto:MCI_NTC_Secretariat@mci.gov.sg">MCI_NTC_Secretariat@mci.gov.sg</a> if they have any queries or feedback.</li>
+<li>Members of the public are invited to email <a href="mailto:MCI_NTC_Secretariat@mci.gov.sg">MDDI_NTC_Secretariat@mddi.gov.sg</a> if they have any queries or feedback.</li>
 </ul>

 <p><a href="https://www.mci.gov.sg/files/Translation/full_list_of_6th_term_ntc_members__29_feb_2024.pdf">Full list of current NTC members</a></p>